shoch77/task1AI/README.md

 <img src= https://github.com/shoch77/task1AI/assets/152804738/274d0c2e-3e60-47ff-a8ce-d315949966c9 width=20%>

 # steps for Installation <br>
+- Once Ubuntu 20.04 is installed and running in virtual machine, we can proceed with installing ROS1:
  <br> <br>

 1:: Setup your computer to accept software from packages.ros.org <br>